-The assessed fair value at grant date of options granted, during the year ended 30 June 2010, under the 2006 Plan were A\$0.36 on 6 April 2010 and A\$0.31 on 21 April 2010 per option, respectively.
-The assessed fair value at grant date of options granted, during the year ended 30 June 2009, under the 2006 Plan were A\$0.51 on 19 December 2008, A\$0.51 on 12 January 2009, A\$0.41 on 1 March 2009 and A\$0.35 on 21 April 2009 per option, respectively .The fair value at grant date is determined using a Black-Scholes option pricing model that takes into account the exercise price, the term of the option, the vesting and performance criteria, the impact of dilution, the non-tradeable nature of the option, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk-free interest rate for the term of the option.
+The assessed fair value at grant date of options granted, during the year ended 30 June 2011, under the CAP-XX Limited Plan was A\$0.31 on 21 April 2011 per option, respectively.
+The assessed fair value at grant date of options granted, during the year ended 30 June 2010, under the CAP-XX Limited Plan were A\$0.92 on 6 April 2010 per option and A\$0.55 on 21April 2010, respectively .The fair value at grant date is determined using a Black-Scholes option pricing model that takes into account the exercise price, the term of the option, the vesting and performance criteria, the impact of dilution, the non-tradeable nature of the option, the share price at grant date and expected price volatility of the underlying share, the expected dividend yield and the risk-free interest rate for the term of the option.